sudar/vim-arduino-syntax/README.md

 Credit
 ======

 The syntax file was originally created by Johannes Hoff.
-I regenerated the file using his [python script](https://bitbucket.org/johannes/arduino-vim-syntax)] and added some additional changes on top of it.
+I regenerated the file using his [python script](https://bitbucket.org/johannes/arduino-vim-syntax) and added some additional changes on top of it.

 TODO
 ====

 - Create a separate branch for Arduino 1.5
+- Automatically include keywords from keywords.txt of Arduino libraries

 Contributions
 ================